IMDC/webmoti-react/README.md

 ### Storybook

-For testing the UI with interactive controls
+For viewing the UI with interactive controls

 ```bash
 npm run storybook